For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Hirundinidae (Swallows)

-WELCOME SWALLOW (Hirundo neoxena) – Quite common in eastern Australia.
-[E]
+WELCOME SWALLOW (Hirundo neoxena) [E]

 Phylloscopidae (Leaf-Warblers)